jmike/naomi-docs/query.md

 ### <a name="ne" href="#ne">$</a>ne

-"Not equal with" expression.
+"Not equal with" operator.

 ##### Accepted Values

-_String, Number, Boolean, Date, Buffer_
+_string, number, boolean, Date, Buffer_

 ##### Example